Updated: Oct 13, 2022

 How motivated the homeowner is to sell

-The homeowner’s expectation of what they’re property is worth
+The homeowner’s expectation of what their property is worth

 Your rapport with the homeowner